slacy/openmusictheory.github.io/themeFunctions.md

 This page is a quick-reference.
 For examples of these functions in musical contexts, see the resource on [Classical theme types](classicalThemes.html).

-# Presentation #
+# Initiating Functions #

+## Presentation ##

 *Presentation function* comes at the *beginning* of a theme or phrase.
 It involves the *establishment of the primary melodic material* (usually through the use of one or more statements of a *basic idea*) and the *establishment of the tonality of the theme* (usually through *tonic prolongation*).

-# Continuation function #
+## Antecedent ##

+*Antecedent function* comes at the *beginning* of a theme or phrase.
+It involves the statement of a *basic idea* followed by a *contrasting idea.* An *antecedent* should close with a weak cadence, usually a HC or IAC.

+#Medial Functions

+## Continuation ##

-*Continuation function* comes in the *middle* or *late-middle* of a phrase or theme, after presentation function has already been expressed.
+*Continuation function* comes in the *middle* of a phrase or theme.
 It typically involves the *breakdown of the primary melodic material* and *harmonic acceleration* towards the cadence.

 Following are important terms/concepts associated with continuation function.
 Not all need be present for a passage to express continuation function, but some should be.

-- *Fragmentation* – Breaking the melody into smaller chunks (for example, following two-bar basic ideas with one-bar fragments of the same melodic material).
+- *Fragmentation* – Breaking the melodic unit into smaller chunks (for example, following two-bar basic ideas in the presentation with one-bar melodic ideas).
+Note: fragmentation references the breakdown of the *size* of the units.
+Those units are not necessarily related melodically.
 - *Liquidation* – Gradually replacing the *characteristic* or unique parts of a melody with *conventional* or common elements.
 - *Sequential repetition* – Repeating the same melodic or harmonic element two or three times, transposed to different pitch levels.
 This is often used in conjunction with fragmentation.
 - *Acceleration of melodic rhythm* – Changing from predominately quarter notes and eighth notes in the melody to predominately eighth notes and sixteenth notes, for example.
 - *Acceleration of harmonic rhythm* – Chord changes coming more frequently (changing from one chord per bar to two chords per bar, for example).

-# Cadential function #
+#Closing Functions

+## Cadential ##

-*Cadential function* comes at the end of a theme or phrase, after presentation and continuation functions have been expressed.
+*Cadential function* comes at the end of a theme or phrase.
 It typically involves a *cadential harmonic progression* and a *conventional, descending melodic pattern*.

 A classical cadential progression *begins with the last chord of tonic prolongation* and *ends with a cadential arrival*.
 The [three typical types of cadential arrival](cadenceTypes.html) in Classical music are the perfect authentic cadence (PAC), the imperfect authentic cadence (IAC), and the half cadence (HC).